inventables/x-carve-instructions/upgrade/step2/index.md

 <img src="../photo/P9210383.jpg">

 Now it’s time to add the x-carriage back onto the gantry.
 Align the V-wheels on the new rail.
 If possible, align the belting underneath the smooth idlers as you slide the carriage back onto the rail.
-This way the belting is in place and ready to do when the carriage is all the way on the rail.
+This way the belting is in place and ready to go when the carriage is all the way on the rail.

 Make sure the spindle is facing the front of the machine.